 I also suggest you use a pan or pot that has a lighter colored bottom.
 That makes it easier to notice the subtle changes in your butter's color.

-Roughly chop your bars of chocolate and set aside.
+Chop the Chocolate – Roughly chop the chocolate bars into chunks and set aside.

-In a large mixing bowl or the bowl of a stand mixer, combine the cooled brown butter, white sugar, brown sugar (light or dark brown sugar works), vanilla extract, salt, nutmeg, baking powder, and baking soda.
-Start on a low speed to moisten, then increase speed to medium until batter is well combined, about 5 minutes.
-You may need to pause the mixer and scrape down the sides of your bowl halfway through the process to ensure your ingredients are incorporated.
+Mix Butter and Sugars – In a stand mixer or large mixing bowl, combine the cooled brown butter, white sugar, brown sugar (either light or dark brown sugar works), vanilla extract, salt, nutmeg, baking powder, and baking soda.
+Start on low speed, then increase to medium and mix for about 5 minutes, until the mixture is well combined.
+Scrape down the sides of the bowl as needed.

 Among many factors, brown sugar and browned or melted butter help produce cookies with soft centers.